-A sales factor weighted taxpayer may only use the sales factor weighted apportionment formula.
+A sales factor weighted taxpayer may only use the sales factor fraction to apportion income.

-You must use the single sales factor formula if you either:
+You must use the sales factor formula if you:

-1. apportioned income using the sales factor weighted fraction during the prior taxable year, 2. apportioned income using the phased-in sales factor formula during the prior taxable year, or
+1. apportioned income using the sales factor formula during the prior tax year, 2. do not meet the definition of an optional apportionment taxpayer (see instructions below), or